Linutronix/TSN-Testbench/_sources/quickstart.rst.txt

 Introduction
 ^^^^^^^^^^^^

-The following sections provide an overview how to quickly setup the Linux TSN Testbench.
+The following sections provide an overview how to quickly setup the Linux RealTime Communication Testbench.
 It includes suited and available hardware as well as the recommended Linux system.

 Hardware
 ^^^^^^^^

-The Linux TSN Testbench runs well on x86 processors with Intel i225/i226 TSN NIC(s).
+The Linux RealTime Communication Testbench runs well on x86 processors with Intel i225/i226 TSN NIC(s).
 These network cards include capabilities such time synchronization via PTP, 802.1Qav, 802.1Qbv, Tx Launch Time and multi queue.
 Furthermore, the NIC(s) are connected via PCIe and can be used in any system with corresponding PCIe slots.